cgranell/notebook/lectures/README.md

-# Lectutres
+# Lectures

-Some notes turned into slides about some lectures I've done.
+Notes about topics I've lectured turned into slides.